TLWebdesign/MediaFieldShowDocs-/README.md

 Package key: f1cea45e5fb156be7e1d48ee44157439

 Override on files from Joomla 3.10.2
-These files are included and changed:
+This file is included and changed:

 administrator/components/com_media/views/imageslist/view.html.php
-administrator/components/com_media/views/imageslist/tmpl/default_images.php

 Use as you like, at your own risk.